 In order to have a more meaningful estimation of changes in labor conditions across regions, it is necessary to take into account changes in real wages rather than in nominal ones.
-As long as import competition affects the demand for local goods through nominal wages and local employment, prices in more exposed regions will potentially fall (Feler and Senses (2017)).
+As long as import competition affects the demand for local goods through nominal wages and local employment, prices in more exposed regions could potentially fall (Feler and Senses (2017)).
 Similarly, higher housing prices may offset nominal gains in booming areas (Hsieh and Moretti (2015)).
 Thus, it is necessary to have a city-specific deflator.
-However, it does not exist any off-the-shelf index that covers the entire sample.
+However, there is no off-the-shelf index that covers the entire sample.
 Then, I follow Moretti (2013) and I deflate changes in nominal wages as

-$$\Delta RealWage{i,t} = \Delta NominalWage{i,t} - \frac{1}{3} \cdot \Delta MedianRentalPrice{i,t} - \frac{2}{3} \cdot \Delta CPU_t$$ behind is that most of the differences in the cost of living between cities comes from housing prices.
+$$\Delta LogRealWage{i,t} = \Delta LogNominalWage{i,t} - \frac{1}{3} \cdot \Delta MedianRentalPrice{i,t} - \frac{2}{3} \cdot \Delta CPU_t$$ of the differences in the cost of living between cities comes from housing prices.
 Following Albouy (2016), housing expenditure accounts for roughly one third of disposable income.

-In order to get city-specific prices, percentage changes in nominal weekly wages are discounted by one third of the percentage change of the median rental house price.
-The logic
+In order to get city-specific prices, I discount log changes in nominal weekly wages by one third of the log change of the median rental house price.
+The underlying logic is that most

-15I drop the observations of New Orleans, LA, Hawaii and Alaska
+$^{^{18}\}mathrm{I}$ drop the observations of New Orleans, LA, Hawaii and Alaska

-On the other hand, the change in prices of tradable goods, under the assumption that their prices changes are homogeneous across CZs, is captured by CPU index and it affects to two thirds of the nominal wage.
-This CPU is only relevant for comparisons between different year.
+On the other hand, the change in prices of tradable goods, under the assumption that their price changes are homogeneous across CZs, is captured by CPU index and it affects to two thirds of the nominal wage.
 Among observations from the same period, it is irrelevant for the analysis, as it vanishes when comparing differences in differences among CZs on a given year.
-I define wage premium as the log difference of wages for college-educated workers minus non-collegeeducated workers.
+I define wage premium as the log difference of wages for college-educated workers minus non-college-educated workers.